 - Women who have uninterrupted ovulation due to infertility treatments

-- Women who started their period at an early age
+- Girls who started their period at an early age

-- Women who experience menopause later than average
+- Those who experience menopause later than average

 Women at high risk for ovarian cancer can lower their risk substantially by undergoing surgery to have ovaries and fallopian tubes removed.
 Removing the ovaries can lower ovarian cancer risk by 98 percent, and also lowers the risk for breast cancer.
 If you are at high risk for ovarian cancer and don’t plan on having more children, talk to your OB-GYN about the possibility of surgery to prevent ovarian cancer.